aasiskndl/Customer_Churn_Prediction/README.md

 # Customer_Churn_Prediction
-This repo contains the customer churn model and other materials
+This repo contains the customer churn model and other materials for the accurate model.